tosoham/StarkFinder/anon/backend/tests/README.md

 # Integration Tests

-This directory contains integration tests for the backend API endpoints.
+This directory contains integration tests for the backend API endpoints

 ## Test Structure